axelriseup/Overwatch/README.md

 ---

-## Introducing the Overwatch Extension: Your Comprehensive Financial Overview Tool
+## Introducing Overwatch: Your Comprehensive Financial Overview Tool

 The Overwatch SPA is designed to offer users a streamlined and insightful view of their financial transactions, enabling better financial management and oversight.
 This powerful tool provides a detailed summary of incoming and outgoing funds and allows you to track your accumulated balance over time.
 Here's how to get started and make the most of the Overwatch Extension: